Price | 500-6000 USD |

 cattle feed pellet machine introduction

-As a cattle farmer, you know the frustration.
-You spend time and money creating a balanced feed mix, only to watch your smartest cows pick out all the good stuff and leave the rest.
-That sorting behavior means wasted feed and uneven nutrition, a problem we all face.
+You know how frustrating it is to be a cattle farmer.
+You spend time and money making a balanced feed mix, but your smartest cows pick out the best parts and leave the rest.
+That way of sorting leads to wasted food and uneven nutrition, which is a problem we all have.

 electric cattle feed Pellet mill